cepreu2github/BuyStatsForAbilityPoints/BuyStatsForAbilityPoints/ReadMe.txt

-﻿tags= war of the chosen, soldier stats, gameplay

 [h1][b]OVERVIEW[/b][/h1]
 This mod adds a new UI to buy soldiers' stats with ability points.
 It also disables the Covert Actions stat boosts and provides fixed income of